 What You Need to Know

-Experience of 2024 Students
+Experience of 2026 Students

-Experience of 2023 Students
+Experience of 2025 Students

 What is the experience like?

-The goal is to help the next generation of talent get better at collective problem solving.
+The goal is to help the next generation of talent get better at collective problem-solving.
 Squads of three to four diverse students work together to solve a real problem for a real business.
 These teams design and propose a solution that they then pitch to the business partner at a public pitch event.

 Throughout the experience, the student teams are coached by NOW mentors.
 In short, this experience is designed to help students develop the mindsets and tools needed for the future of work.